-In 1968 the city of Waukegan annexed a 200-acre site near the intersection of Belvidere and Waukegan Road (IL-120 and 43), and construction got underway less than a year later – lasting nearly two years.
+In 1968 the city of Waukegan annexed 200 acres of the former Edellyn Farms, near the intersection of Belvidere and Waukegan Road (IL-120 and 43).
+Construction of the center kicked-off less than a year later – lasting nearly two years.
 The architects were Sidney H. Morris of Chicago, and joining the Randhurst Corporation for a second time: pioneering mall architect, Victor Gruen Associates of Los Angeles.

 The anchor stores all featured two or more floors of retail space, with Carson’s being the largest and undoubtedly flashiest of the three.
-Sporting vivid cream and salmon brick stripes, and bright red metal accents on the exterior: Carson’s Lakehurst store was a wild departure from previous builds, and the third-known store in which Victor Gruen was involved (the first being the pentagon-shaped Woodmar store in Hammond, Indiana – which is still open for business; and the original Randhurst store, the second).
+Sporting vivid cream and salmon brick stripes, and bright red metal accents on the exterior: Carson’s Lakehurst store was a wild departure from previous builds, and the third-known store in which Victor Gruen was involved (the first being the pentagon-shaped Woodmar store in Hammond, Indiana; and the original Randhurst store, the second).
 The contemporary styling continued inside with a centerpiece marquee-style, spiral lighting package in the store’s escalator atrium, which featured bright-red handrails and mirrors galore.

-Wieboldt’s, whose Lakehurst store was the chain’s northernmost, was styled in a more subtle fashion with tones of gray, tan, and oxidized copper awnings over the exterior entrance.
-A concrete platform adorned with benches and a canopy-matching gazebo elegantly concealed the store’s loading docks on the lower level.
+Wieboldt’s, whose Lakehurst store was the chain’s northernmost, was styled in a more subtle fashion with tones of gray, tan, and oxidized copper awnings over the exterior entrance — echoing the chain’s flagship store on State Street in Chicago.
+A concrete platform adorned with benches, and a canopy-matching gazebo elegantly concealed the store’s loading docks on the lower level.